craigselbyio/WhereToEat/README.md

 2. Under Messaging, A MESSAGE COMES IN, Select Function, Your Service Name, Environment and Function path & Save

-## Text your zip code or city to your phone number and get a recommendation!
+## Text your zip code or city to your Twilio phone number and get a recommendation!